 My clients come to me to become incredible communicators.
+They want to learn to speak clearly and persuasively.
 And the basis, the absolute foundation for being a highly effective and convincing communicator is to be completely relaxed.

 I have clients who call my relaxation techniques: “Instant Xanex,” and “hours of yoga.”
 (The steps take only 5 minutes.)